insystemsco/MalCrawl/README.md

 # MalCrawl
-Crawler to identify malicious source code
+Crawler to identify malicious source code with the help of Machine Learning.